 The third question, in particular, can be addressed now.
 The only systematic way to avoid generating incorrect data is to build appropriate habits.

-In a brief interview for the course, Elena Grewal, Data Science Manager at Airbnb, suggests:
+In a brief interview for the course on which these notes are based, Elena Grewal, Data Science Manager at Airbnb, suggests:

 - ”…being kind of single-mindedly paranoid about your data quality…“,

 - ”…developing a data intuition, there’s this kind of sense that you have that something’s not quite right…“, and

 - ”…getting really familiar with the data that you’re looking at.”